metrorailings/OwlBlog/content/posts/rams-pass-rush-analysis-against-packers.md

 Aaron Rodgers was involved in 34 total pass-eligible plays in the game.
 4 of those plays were passes that Rodgers threw less than one second after receiving the snap, so we could factor them out of the equation here.

 So that being said...Los Angeles' pressure score becomes **_0.45._** An excellent score in fact.
 Better than the Patriots.
-A little concerning for New England fans.
+A little concerning for New England backers.